vsk8s/documentation/Connectivity.md

 is routable from the routers) and forwarded to a worker.
 The rest of the resolution is the same as above.

+### Calico

+Our network plugin is recommended to be set up inside the running kubernetes cluster.
+We don't want this because it might introduce cyclic dependencies and is far more difficult to debug.
+Therefore it runs under systemd.
+The services emulate all files and environment variables, just like the process would find it inside a real container.

 ## [K8router](https://github.com/vsk8s/k8router/)

 Our routers support several Kubernetes clusters shared between several sets of